 Last Laugh with Elaina Newport

-Recently, the musical political satire troupe the Capitol Steps announced that, after 39 years of "putting the MOCK in democracy," they are shutting down and will not be performing live anymore, saying "Like many in the entertainment business, we simply weren't built to survive going a year or more without live performances."
+Recently, the musical political satire troupe the Capitol Steps announced that, after four decades of "putting the MOCK in democracy," they are shutting down and will not be performing live anymore, saying "Like many in the entertainment business, we simply weren't built to survive going a year or more without live performances."